 In any potential personal injury situation, the defendant may be able to use an “assumption of risk” defense.
 Learn what it is and how it works.

-It’s easy to think that, based on what you see on the news and investigative reporting, most personal injury suits are frivolous.
+It’s easy to think that, based on what you see on the news and investigative reporting, most personal injury claims are frivolous.

 The truth?
 Some certainly are.
 That’s just a fraction though.